PDillis/stylegan2-fun/README.md

 ![projection-video](./docs/gifs/image0001-projection.gif)

 Watch the full size video [here](https://youtu.be/9-CUDF07cEE).
-For my purposes, there was no need to preserve each individual video (the projection and the target image, `left.mp4` and `right.mp4` respectively), so they are deleted at the end of the [bash script](https://github.com/PDillis/stylegan2-fun/blob/a6d9840bb23702d9450e1dc0debcba6f4f50b218/projection_video.sh#L74).
+For my purposes, there was no need to preserve each individual video (the projection and the target image, `left.mp4` and `right.mp4` respectively in `projection_video.sh`), so they are deleted at the [end of the script](https://github.com/PDillis/stylegan2-fun/blob/a6d9840bb23702d9450e1dc0debcba6f4f50b218/projection_video.sh#L74).
 Remove this line if you wish to keep them.
 Furthermore, if you don't want any text to appear on the videos, remove the `-vf "drawtext=..."` flag from both lines [62](https://github.com/PDillis/stylegan2-fun/blob/a6d9840bb23702d9450e1dc0debcba6f4f50b218/projection_video.sh#L62) and [67](https://github.com/PDillis/stylegan2-fun/blob/a6d9840bb23702d9450e1dc0debcba6f4f50b218/projection_video.sh#L67).

 <a name="mass_proj"></a>
 ## Mass Projector